LagosPortugalGuide.com

 Lagos's historic center offers cobbled streets and traditional Portuguese architecture

-The afternoon should be dedicated to Ponta da Piedade, Lagos's most famous attraction.
+The afternoon should be dedicated to Ponta da Piedade, the region's most famous attraction.
 You can either take a boat trip from the marina to explore the sea caves and grottos up close, or walk the clifftop paths for spectacular views of the golden limestone formations from above.
 If time permits, include a quick visit to nearby Praia Dona Ana to see one of the Algarve's most beautiful beaches.

 Forte da Ponta da Bandeira guarded Lagos's harbor entrance during Portugal's maritime era